 The Helly Hansen Alpha is the stretchiest, closest fitting jacket in our test.
 The interior and exterior are soft, but the weather remains outside, as it should.

 The smooth face fabric of the Alpha 3.0 and Helly Hansen's long wet-weather pedigree inspire confidence.
-In our testing, the sealed seams and waterproof backing to the face fabric shed weather almost as well as the dedicated shell jackets like the Norrona Lofoten Gore-Tex Pro Shell and the ultra-beefy Editors Choice Arc'teryx Sabre.
-The Helly Hansen contender is decidedly more water and wind resistant than the non-seam-sealed Columbia Whirlibird.
+In our testing, the sealed seams and waterproof backing to the face fabric shed weather almost as well as the dedicated shell jackets like the Norrona Lofoten Gore-Tex Pro Shell and the ultra-beefy Editors' Choice Arc'teryx Sabre.
+The Helly Hansen contender is decidedly more water and wind resistant than the Columbia Whirlibird III.

 The Helly Hansen Alpha is the most heavily featured jacket in our test.
 With almost the full suite of features we look for, there is no better-equipped product in our review.
-Only the Best Buy Outdoor Research White Room jacket comes close.
+Only the Spyder Leader jacket comes close.
 The Alpha 3.0, with a goggle wipe, pass pocket on the forearm, interior routing for headphones, a Recco reflector, three storage pockets, and two fleece-lined hand warmer pockets, leaves little to be desired.
 The only improvement we might suggest is to insulate the outer layer of the hand warmer pockets for around town use.
-Only the Best Buy Armada Carson Insulated jacket has insulated hand warmer pockets.

 Fit and Comfort